wodanaz/adaptiPhy/applications/readme.md

 Once is done, you will get a table with the results from adaptiPhy, PhyloFit and PhastCons.

-Next, unzip and follow the steps in your R environment
+Next, download, unzip "R_analysis.zip", and follow the steps in your R environment